Family of woman killed by member of satanic ‘Ripper Crew’ fighting his release

 But because of an old sentencing law that allows day-to-day credit for good behavior, Thomas Kokoraleis is eligible to be released at the end of September after serving only half that time.

-"It was terrible what he did to her; I am praying, please God I do not want anyone else's daughter to suffer like my daughter did and all the other girls," Lorry's mother Lorraine Borowski said.
+"It was terrible what he did to her; I am praying, please God I do not want anyone else's daughter to suffer like my daughter did and all the other girls," Borowski's mother, Lorraine Borowski, said.

-Lorry Ann Borowski's family was joined by Attorney Gloria Allred at her graveside Wednesday, announcing that together they hope to put pressure on the state's attorney to block Kokoraleis' scheduled release.
+Borowski's family was joined by Attorney Gloria Allred at her graveside Wednesday, announcing that together they hope to put pressure on the state's attorney to block Kokoraleis' scheduled release.

 "I'm not a lawyer and I don't know what can be done to keep Lorry's murderer off the streets.
-All I know is that the man who took Lorry away from me and everyone else who loved her could soon be living a few blocks away," said Liz Soriano, a friend of the victim.
+All I know is that the man who took Lorry away from me and everyone else who loved her could soon be living a few blocks away," Liz Soriano, a friend of the victim, said.

 Allred is one of the best attorneys there is, and she says there is a way to prevent the convicted killer's release.
 If the state's attorney files a petition for a hearing, and proves to a judge that the initial crime was sexually motivated and Kokoraleis is still considered a sexually violent person, a judge could block his release.